-A good law enforcement duty light needs to have a bright and reliable output and a durable design, strong enough to endure extensive use and adverse conditions.
-A tactical interface is a must - complete with a tailcap switch for one-handed operation, momentary activation for brief and controlled lighting, and a strobe function for disorienting a target.
-All of our duty lights are compact enough for effortless carry.
+A good duty light needs to have a bright and reliable output plus a durable design, strong enough to endure extensive use and adverse conditions.
+A tactical interface is a must!
+A tailcap switch for one-handed operation, momentary activation for brief and controlled lighting, and a strobe function for disorienting a target are necessary.
+All of our duty lights are compact enough for effortless carry and will fit comfortably in dozens of holsters.
 Our suggestions here reflect years of working directly with law enforcement at every state and level across the country and around the world.
 Learn More

 Quality Duty Lights

 A duty light is an essential piece of equipment for law enforcement and security professionals and should always include a handful of features to ensure it will be effective.
 Probably the most important quality in any duty light is a tactical interface and functionality.
 A light that uses a tailcap switch allows for one-handed operation, which grants your other hand the freedom to hold your firearm, radio, etc. Momentary activation gives your duty light the ability to emit brief controlled bursts of light for quickly scanning an area or perhaps even as a signal.
 Having a high-frequency strobe is essential as it is an excellent tool to disorient an attacker or target from a distance, making it an excellent deterrent and self-defense tool.
 A crenulated bezel can also be an effective self-defense tool and can be used to break glass in the event of an emergency.
 Having all of these features is not necessarily essential, but each makes your torch a more effective duty light.

 Easy To Carry